Krish9Patel/Project133/README.md

       GRANT ALL PRIVILEGES ON DATABASE mindful_journey_db TO your_db_user;
       -- Optional: Grant schema privileges if needed, depending on your setup -- GRANT ALL ON SCHEMA public TO your_db_user;

+      -- Optional but Recommended for DB-level encryption: Enable pgcrypto -- Connect to your database (\c mindful_journey_db) and run:
+      -- CREATE EXTENSION IF NOT EXISTS pgcrypto;
       ```

 6.  **Apply database migrations:**
     ```bash
     python manage.py migrate
     ```
+    *(Note: If you applied encryption to existing fields, you might need a data migration script to encrypt the old data.
+The current setup encrypts new/updated data.)*

 7.  **Create a superuser (for accessing the Django admin):**
     ```bash